joannakl/ossd/activities/blog_slack_wiki_git.markdown

 - edit the `about.md` file to include some information about yourself (make sure that you are using markdown to format this page)

-Note 1: You should clone the repository to your local machine, make changes there and then push the content back to the repository on GitHub.
+Note: You should clone the repository to your local machine, make changes there and then push the content back to the repository on GitHub.
 Do not edit it directly on GitHub (if you are inclined to do this, then you do need practice on using `git` and this is a good place to start!).

-Note 2: files are in the `gh-pages` branch  of your repository.

 You should be making your first blog post by the end of the first week of classes and then weekly throughout the semester.